Bhushan-04/ve3-task/README.md

 # Task CRUD

-This is a simple Task Management application built using Node.js, Sequelize, and PostgreSQL.
+This is a simple Task Management application built using Node.js, Sequelize, and Mysql.
 It allows users to register, login, create tasks, and perform CRUD operations on tasks.